THE DIESEL PAGE

 Duramax Diesel & 2500HD/3500 Trucks

-Updated April 15, 2008
+Updated June 15, 2022

 The new Duramax 6600 light-truck diesel engine has launched General Motors into the lead in performance, fuel economy, reliability, and driveability.
 Since 2000, our own in-house on-road towing tests, comparing GM, Ford & Dodge, have proven GM's Duramax to be the most towing-capable diesel engine.

-This is not a General Motors Corporation web site.
 The Diesel Page is a membership based web magazine providing GM light-truck diesel enthusiasts with news and information designed to improve your ownership experience.
 Our membership program also helps each of us share a common interest and learn from each other.
 TheDieselPage.com will continue to have the most comprehensive collection of GM diesel editorial found anywhere.

 The Duramax 6600 light-truck diesel engine is a result of a joint venture between Isuzu and General Motors Corporation (forming DMAX Ltd.).
 We'll have all the latest information and test reports as that information becomes available, both for the new Duramax 6600 diesel engine and the new drivetrain (including the Allison 1000 series automatic transmission).
 Please scroll down this page to see what information is currently available.